GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to know which system modes and states my subsystem must support.***
 * Which protection means need to be provided for an interface?
-* Which standards, protocols and format specifications are associated with a specific interface?
+* Which standards, protocols, and format specifications are associated with a specific interface?

   ***Rationale:  In my role, I need to implement them.***
 * Which variants of a HW item need to be provided?